Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

 A key scientific aspect of bistability situations is that the time scale for observing a spontaneous transition from one attractor to another can be extremely long.
 For instance on Jupiter, no such events as the 1939-1940 jet disappearance occurred since then.
-The typical timescale for such transitions is thus longer than 80 years, while energy balance for jet-mean flow interactions, Rossby wave dynamics, and radiative effects have time scales much smaller ranging from one Jupiter day to several years.
+The typical timescale for observing such transitions is thus longer than 80 years, while energy balance for jet-mean flow interactions, Rossby wave dynamics, and radiative effects have time scales much smaller ranging from one Jupiter day to several years.
 For this reason, we argue in this paper that most of time, scientists running numerical simulations are not aware that their model may have more than one attractor, just because they never simulate it long enough.
-Actually to simulate the model long enough and wait is most of the time impossible with currently available computational capabilities.
+Actually, simulating the model long enough and waiting, is most of the time impossible with currently available computational capabilities.
 This time-scale separation issue seems an impassable barrier.
 Breaking this constraint and studying unobserved phenomenologies for such transitions are two fascinating scientific aims.
-For instance in this paper, we will demonstrate that a barotropic model of Jupiter jets has a huge number of climate (attractors) for a fixed set of boundary conditions and forcing parameters, with an amazingly rich long-time dynamical structure for the transitions from one attractor to another.
-This was completely unexpected and never observed, even if analogous models have been run by hundreds of groups before.
+For instance in this paper, we will demonstrate that a barotropic model of self organized jets has a huge number of climate (attractors) for a fixed set of boundary conditions and forcing parameters, with an amazingly rich long-time dynamical structure for the transitions from one attractor to another.
+This was completely unexpected and never observed, even if analogous models have been run by many investigators.